 We generate revenue from sales of our products, license and collaboration agreements and government grants.
-Our product revenue consists of sales of instruments and related services, and consumables, including chips, assays and other reagents.
-We have entered into license and collaboration agreements and research and development contracts, and have received government grants to conduct research and development activities.
+Our product revenue consists of sales of instruments, including aftermarket instruments and services, and consumables, including chips, assays and other reagents.
+We have also entered into license and collaboration agreements and research and development contracts, and have received government grants to conduct research and development activities.